Home » City Guide

 Annecy is famous for its stunning lake, Lac d’Annecy, one of the cleanest lakes in Europe, which attracts visitors year-round.

-Nîmes, a charming city in southern France, boasts a rich history dating back to Roman times.
-Founded as a Roman colony in the 1st century BC, Nîmes is often referred to as the “French Rome” due to its well-preserved ancient monuments.
+Nîmes was founded as a Roman colony in the 1st century BC, and the city is often referred to as the “French Rome” due to its well-preserved ancient monuments.

 The city is renowned for its stunning Roman architecture, including the Arena of Nîmes, one of the best-preserved Roman amphitheaters in the world.